FHLB Dallas FORTIFIED Fund

 - The member must pass on the full amount of the funds as a grant for the benefit of the household for which the funds were approved

-- Funds are disbursed prior to construction/renovation
+- Funds are disbursed prior to renovation

 - Household Income Certification Form: Income information for each household must be collected and verified on this form.
 Documentation must be collected to verify each source of income using FHLB Dallas methodology explained in this video.
 This includes, but is not limited to, paystubs, social security award letters, pension statements, and tax documents